 Agoraphobia is a debilitating type of anxiety disorder that impacts a person’s mental and physical health, social life, and work.

-The fear of being trapped where escape or help may not be possible can cause extreme anxiety and lead to avoidance behaviors that limit a person’s activities and interactions with others.
+The fear of being trapped without a way to escape causes extreme anxiety and avoidance behaviors that limit a person’s activities and interactions with others.

 Examples of this include the fear of being in a crowd of people, stuck on public transportation, or even being in an enclosed public space.